tanmpham/garenpham/README.md

 ## <img src="./wave.gif" width="30px" height="30px" /> Hi there!

-My name is Garen Pham and I’m a Computer Information Technology student at British Columbia Institute of Technology, majoring in full stack web development.
+My name is Tan Pham and I’m a Computer Information Technology student at British Columbia Institute of Technology, majoring in full stack web development.
 I’m passionate about coding and enjoy building web applications that are both functional and user-friendly.
 I am currently located in Burnaby,